doubleyip/doubleyip.github.io/index.md

 I have a Bachelor's Degree with a Major in Computer Science and a minor in Mathematics from CUNY Hunter College.

-During my time at Hunter College I gained academic experience using C++ for Data Structures and Algorithms and other Computer Science fundamentals.
+During my time at Hunter College I gained experience using C++ for Data Structures and Algorithms and other Computer Science fundamentals.
 My coursework also involved programming in C for Computer Architecture and Unix Tools, and LISP for my Artificial Intelligence course.

 I completed Java Full Stack training with Quintrix Solutions using Java, J2EE and the Spring MVC framework.